thethythy/Mnemopwd/README.rst

 See https://www.openssl.org ("OpenSSL Homepage") web site for more information.

-Require Python 3.4.4 or newer, OpenSSL, GNU/Linux or Mac OS X
+Require Python 3.4.4 or newer, OpenSSL, GNU/Linux or macOS

 Always use the last version for security.

-Copyright (c) 2015-2016, Thierry Lemeunier <thierry at lemeunier dot net> under BSD Licence
+Copyright (c) 2015-2017, Thierry Lemeunier <thierry at lemeunier dot net> under BSD Licence

 Features
 ========

-- Double level of connection security : the SSL/TLS protocol and the application protocol
+- Double level of connection security: the SSL/TLS protocol and the application protocol
 - Server identity can be controlled by X.509 certificate (optional TLS feature)
 - Client and server share a master secret via ECDH scheme
 - Each secret information is encrypted with the ECIES scheme